ml-struct-bio/cryodrgn/README.md

 * Many codebase improvements with open-source software development practices (e.g. continuous integration tests, black, flake8, pyright, logging, and PyPi packaging).

-* Upcoming in the next minor version (v2.3):

-	* We are working on a major refactor of data loading for handling large datasets.
+* Note: we are working on a major refactor of data loading for handling large datasets for the next minor version (v2.3).
 This will entail an API change for the mrc.py library module

 ### Previous versions